privacybydesign/pbdf-website/pages/en/irma-verifier.md

 ---
 layout: page
-meta_title: IRMA verifier
+meta_title: Yivi verifier
 teaser: I operate a webpage where I would like my customers to log in.
-How can I do that with IRMA?
+How can I do that with Yivi?
 What are the costs?
 header:
   image_fullwidth: header_poly2.png
-  title: Integrate IRMA in your website
+  title: Integrate Yivi in your website
 permalink: /irma-verifier/
 language: en
 translations: